Home Windows 7 Windows 8 Freeware Privacy

 Type DISKPART and hit enter.

-Now, type LIST DISK and press enter to see list of disks attached to your computer.
+Now, type LIST DISK and press enter to see the list of disks attached to your computer.
 In the next step, you need to select your USB flash drive that you are using to create system recovery drive (in this example, we are selecting Disk 1).

 repair windows 7 from usb flash drive guide